playfulprogramming/playfulprogramming/content/crutchcorn/posts/stop-outsourcing-your-react-opinions/index.md

 > **Further reading:**
 >
-> If you want to learn more in-depth information about async components in React, [our React Suspense and Async Rendering guide covers everything you'd need to know.](/posts/what-is-react-suspense-and-async-rendering)
+> If you want to learn more in-depth information about async components in React, [my React Suspense and Async Rendering guide covers everything you'd need to know.](/posts/what-is-react-suspense-and-async-rendering)

 This ability to `await` in a component at all was only enabled by the React's past decisions:

 - The VDOM to represent state on the server rather than relying on a browser's DOM
-- Fiber's ability to pause, halt, error and
+- Fiber's ability to pause, halt, error and prioritize work

 ## Sending data to the server